Visualizing Hyperbolic Honeycombs

 \subsection{Geometries}

-Three-dimensional Schl\"afli symbols also represent tilings of various spaces with constant curvature, analogous to the sphere, $S^2$, the euclidean plane, $\EE^2$, and the hyperbolic plane, $\HH^2$, in two-dimensions.
+Three-dimensional Schl\"afli symbols also represent tilings of various isotropic spaces.
 Here, we tile the three-sphere, $S^3$, three-dimensional euclidean space, $\EE^3$, and three-dimensional hyperbolic space, $\HH^3$.
-In three-dimensions, we also call these tilings \emph{honeycombs}.
+In three dimensions, we also call these tilings \emph{honeycombs}.
 Figure \ref{Fig:433_434_435} shows spherical, euclidean and hyperbolic honeycombs made out of cubes.

 Figure \ref{Fig:433} shows (the edges of) the tiling of $S^3$ by eight cubes.
 As a four-dimensional polytope, this is the hypercube -- three cubes meet around each edge, corresponding to the last term of its Schl\"afli symbol $\{4,3,3\}$.
 As with the two-dimensional tilings of $S^2$ we can get from the four-dimensional polytope to the tiling (honeycomb) of $S^3$ by radially projecting the polytope onto $S^3$.
-We draw the hypercube by first doing this radial projection, then stereographically projecting to euclidean space~\cite{schleimer2012sculptures}.
+We draw the hypercube by first doing this radial projection, then stereographically projecting to three-dimensional euclidean space~\cite{schleimer2012sculptures}.
+In three dimensions, stereographic projection is a one-to-one map from $S^3$ to euclidean space with one point added at infinity.
+Here, seven of the eight cells of the hypercube are mapped inside of the shape shown in the figure, and the eighth is mapped outside, covering the entire rest of euclidean space and the point at infinity.
 Figure \ref{Fig:434} shows the familiar tiling of $\EE^3$ by cubes.
 Figure \ref{Fig:435_render} shows the $\{4,3,5\}$ tiling of the Poincar\'e ball model of $\HH^3$.
 Or rather, this shows a small part of the tiling -- there is a central cube, surrounded by a number of layers of cubes.
-The full tiling fills up all of $\HH^3$, so a picture of it would just look like a solid ball.
+The full tiling fills up all of $\HH^3$, so it would be impossible to see into the interior of the structure if we showed all of it.
 Figure \ref{Fig:435_build_layers} shows three layers of the $\{4,3,5\}$ tiling: the central cube, the cubes adjacent to the central cube, and the cubes adjacent to those.